-During the financial year, one of the Group's listed equity instruments designated at fair value through other comprehensive income was redeemed by the issuer.
-The investment had a fair value of S\$499,000 at the date of redemption, and the cumulative loss on disposal amounted to S\$1,000.
-The cumulative loss on disposal was not recycled to profit or loss.
+In the previous financial year, the Group disposed certain of the listed equity instruments for cash and realised capital appreciation.
+The investment had a fair value of S\$510,000 at the date of disposal, and the cumulative gain on disposal amounted to S\$10,000.
+The cumulative gain on disposal was not recycled to profit or loss.
+The cumulative gain on disposal was reclassified from fair value adjustment reserve to accumulated profits.